- Who are we?

 - How do we share and transfer your personal data to other organisations?

-Some individual Hubs also share specific data with other affiliated organisations (e.g. partner universities), as part of a contractual agreement which includes a data sharing agreement.
-If you have questions about your local Hub’s affiliated organisations, please get in touch using the contact details provided at the start of this privacy notice.
+If you have questions about your local Hub’s affiliated organisations and how we share data, please get in touch using the contact details provided at the start of this privacy notice.

 We also may disclose your information if required by law or to enforce our legal rights.